Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 22 Mei 2025 18.23.53 UTC
+- WIB: Kamis, 22 Mei 2025 19.56.36 UTC
-- WITA: Kamis, 22 Mei 2025 19.23.53 UTC
+- WITA: Kamis, 22 Mei 2025 20.56.36 UTC
-- WIT: Kamis, 22 Mei 2025 20.23.53 UTC
+- WIT: Kamis, 22 Mei 2025 21.56.36 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: inspirational
+Kategori: friendship